squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including statistics like stars and forks.
-Furthermore, certain documents can be linked to specific source files.
+Furthermore, individual documents can be linked to specific source files.

 ## Configuration